-The table in section 1.10 identifies further fees and charges income as key to bridging the council's funding gap.
+The tables in section 1.10 identifies further fees and charges income as key to bridging the council's funding gap.
 It is anticipated that new annual income of £0.200m will be generated by delivering the Commercial Strategy.
 This may be by stretching existing fees and charges income targets, new income streams, and/or a combination of both.
+Individual projects which will contribute to this target are described at table 5 in section 1.10 below.